BrainStation-23/Vocario/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a custom Polyform Personal Use License - see the [LICENSE](LICENSE.MD) file for details.

 ## 🤝 Contributing